 Stimson Photograph Collection

-Their son Benjamin A. Stimson (Sept.
-20, 1893-March 19, 1969) went into the business with his father and later operated the studio until his death.
+Benjamin A. Stimson was born September 20, 1893 and went into the business with his father and later operated the studio until his death.
 B.A.
 Stimson learned the photography business from his father and studied at the Eastman School of Photography.
 In World War I he served in France as a technician in the X-ray department with the U.S. Army Base Hospital No. 45.
 After the war he became his father’s partner and later served as the head of the Stimson Studio through the 1960’s.
-He also operated a studio in Lenoir, N.C. from 1939-1940 and was a member of the National Board of Photographers.
+He also operated a studio in Lenoir, from 1939-1940 and was a member of the National Board of Photographers.

 Ben could later remember leaving Mulberry Street School while growing up and going to his father’s studio in an old wooden building near what was later Merchants and Farmers Bank.
 He would assist his father by lugging buckets of water to the studio from the public well on Broad Street.
 He would often help his father sometimes handling some of the chemicals he used in his photographic development.
 He remembered he would often wipe his hands off on his clothes until one day his mother said, “How on earth did you get all those funny-looking holes burned in your clothes.”

-W.J.
-Stimson later moved the studio to an upstairs studio in the Lewis Building on East Broad St. Ben then moved it to its later location of 113 ½ West Broad St. and began his own local career in 1923.
-In 1930 Ben Stimson was elected president of the Professional Photographers Association of N.C. and was later made an honorary lifetime member.
+William Stimson later moved the studio to an upstairs studio in the Lewis Building on East Broad Street.
+Ben then moved it to its later location of 113 ½ West Broad Street and began his own local career in 1923.
+In 1930 Ben Stimson was elected president of the Professional Photographers Association of North Carolina and was later made an honorary lifetime member.